 I never imagined I’d turn into a packet-reading food-nerd.
 I thought that kind of life was for other people.
 My past experience with strict diets didn’t bear any discernible fruit.
 One excluded all fruit in fact, as well as dairy, gluten, soya and anything that was even a distant relative of fungus.
 I clove to it rigidly for 18 months, on the advice of a dubious practitioner, and felt precisely the same as before.
 I ended it suddenly and spectacularly – celebrating with pizza and ice cream – then came out in a nasty rash.
 That’s the sole physical response I remember from a long and disappointing episode.
 I denounced diets as hokum from then on.

 Having been brought up in the British stiff-upper-lip tradition, I tend not to talk about ailments unless people ask specifically – and perhaps even repeatedly, so I know they’re not just being polite.
 We are not, I think it can be safely said, a family of malingerers.
 My father recently broke his back in two places, but cycled home four miles and slept on it a night before seeking medical advice.
 My brother once fractured his foot in the rigours of a marathon, but we are not predisposed to rest.
-The break thus opened three times more, until some bone had to be purloined from elsewhere and bolted on with metal to be on the safe side.
+The break thus opened three times more, until some bone had to be purloined from elsewhere and bolted on with metal to be certain.
 Though I’m probably not the most stoic amongst us, we are all determined problem-solvers.
-We can also be stubbornly – perhaps even ruthlessly – positive.e.
+We can also be stubbornly – perhaps even ruthlessly – positive.

 I’ve had more than 20 years of sketchy health, which is not at all interesting in itself, but it has led to many interesting lessons.
 After reading Auspicious Good Fortune, people often ask what has happened to my physical strength since the end of the book – not, I hope, because my physical struggle was the most engaging part of the story, but because that part of the story was left unresolved.
 In answer, my recovery is still in progress, but has come on in leaps and bounds – largely thanks to two discoveries, both of which I consider miracles.